Devenec/DevEngine/README.md

 ### Building

-Visual Studio 2013 and [Visual C++ Compiler November 2013 CTP] is required.
+Visual Studio 2013 and [Visual C++ Compiler November 2013 CTP], or newer is required.

 ### Copyright & License